l2nguyen/SuSoAPI/help/dl_one.md

 * **version** (*integer*): Version number of the template to export data for.
 Default value is 1.
 * **export_type** (*string*): The type of data to export.
 Options are tabular, stata, spss, binary, paradata.
 Default is tabular.
 * **folder** (*string*): The directory to export the data into.
 Must be a string.
 Use forward slash (/) instead of backslash (\\).
-* **unzip** (*boolean*):  Option to unzip the export zip file after download into the same directory.
-It will unzip by default.
+* **unzip** (*boolean*):  Option to unzip the downloaded zip file into the same directory.
+By default, it will unzip.
 Set this parameter to *FALSE* if you would like to not unzip the exported data after download.
 * **server** (*string*): Prefix for the survey server.
 It is whatever comes before mysurvey.solutions: *[prefix]*.mysurvey.solutions.
 * **user** (*string*): Username for the API user on the server.
 * **password** (*string*): Password for the API user on the server.